nixallover/smashing/README.md

-# Smush!
+# Smashing

-A little app that helps you generate a perfect blended beverage.
+## A little app that helps you generate a perfect blended beverage.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.